NPaspallis/CO1417/week12-capstone-wordle/Wordle.md

 To achieve each marking level, you need to implement one of the corresponding functions, which are in incremental order of difficulty.

-Briefly the functions require that you:
+Briefly for this capstone project you are required to:
-1. Build a function which computes the frequency of each letter as it appears in a given list of words
+1. Build a function which computes the frequency of each letter as it appears in a given list of words.
 2. Build a function which for a given list of words and a given list of letters it returns only those words which contain the given letters.
-3. Build a function which realizes the Wordle check: for a given secret word and an attempted solution, return a list of colors as pwe Wordle's rules.
+3. Build a function which realizes the Wordle check: for a given secret word and an attempted solution, ιτ returns a list of colors as per Wordle's rules.
-4. Build a function which given a list of words and some constraints it finds a possible answer to the Wordle puzzle.
+4. Build a function which, given a list of words and some constraints, it finds a possible answer to the Wordle puzzle.

 See the Marking scheme below for details on what to build for each function.
 Additionally, see the template file [wordle.py](wordle.py) with the signature and documentation